Tanker spill closes all northbound I-5 lanes in Centralia

 All lanes of northbound Interstate 5 in Centralia are closed as crews work to clean 1,800 gallons of used oil that spilled over three miles when a tanker truck rolled over on Wednesday morning.

-The driver of the tanker truck is being investigated for possibly driving under the influence, according to the Washington State Department of Transportation (DOT).
+The driver of the tanker truck was arrested on suspicion of driving under the influence, according to the Washington State Patrol.

 The rollover was reported on Twitter around 6 a.m. by DOT officials, who warned that it was causing a six-mile backup at one point.
 The DOT said crews are working to clean up the oil as quickly as possible and open at least one lane, but officials urged drivers to delay travel or use alternate routes.